 “On a daily basis, in our 10 community centers throughout Cuernavaca, VAMOS! is trying to create a space of love, dignity and respect for anyone and everyone who walks through our doors,” Dougherty said.
 “We do this by greeting everyone, welcoming each child, listening to their mothers and making sure that every child knows that they are important and that they deserve a future filled with opportunities and love.”

-VAMOS! aids those wrestling with poverty in Mexico by aiding, on average, 800-900 kids and over 400 mothers per week.
-Since its founding, the organization has served over 3 million meals.
-One thousand two hundred people visit its centers per day and the staff has grown to more than 250 members to accommodate for the large size.
+VAMOS! aids those wrestling with poverty in Mexico by aiding, on average, 800-900 kids and more than 400 mothers per week.
+Since its founding, the organization has served more than 3 million meals.
+One thousand two hundred people visit its centers per day and the staff has grown to more than 250 members to accommodate them.